How-to guide#

 --file out/lm3s6965evb_qemu_gcc_size_optimized/obj/pw_status/test/status_test

-Next, we will start a gdb session connected to the emulator instance:
+Next, a gdb session is started and connected to the emulator instance:

 $ pw emu gdb -e out/lm3s6965evb_qemu_gcc_size_optimized/obj/pw_status/test/status_test